PowerShell Application Configuration

 Installation

-The machine where the scripts are run must have the same version of the CompuTec ProcessForce API installed as the version of CompuTec ProcessForce used in the company database.
+To ensure a smooth PowerShell setup, make sure that the machine where the scripts are executed has the same version of the CompuTec ProcessForce API as the version used in your company database.

-If you are using Windows Server, here is an example of how you can add Windows PowerShell ISE in the Server Manager:
+If you are using Windows Server, you can add Windows PowerShell ISE through Server Manager by following these steps:

 Execution Policy